 - Expansion of Pyritic Shales (Article), National Research Council Canada

 1972 article explaining the cause, effects, and some examples of pyrite-induced swelling (some technical language)

-- Concrete Foundations: Information and Quick Facts (Webpage), Connecticut Department of Consumer Protection
+- Concrete Foundations: Information and Quick Facts (PDF), Connecticut Department of Consumer Protection

 Basic information for homeowners on how to respond to damaged concrete foundations in Connecticut, including relevant contact information